haskell-org/summer-of-haskell/content/ideas/hslua-bindings-to-http-client.md

+---
-# Lua interface to the http-client library
+title: Lua interface to the http-client library
+---

 The HsLua library allows to embed an interpreter for the [Lua] programming language into programs written in Haskell.
 One example is